What is Arista Networks' risk, return, and volatility like?

 Arista Networks Sortino Ratio

-ANET Sortino Ratio (Since inception)
+ANET Sortino Ratio (5Y)

 Return per downside volatilityArista Networks's daily-return distribution over the long window.
 Days left of the target line are the only ones Sortino penalizes in the denominator — so a distribution with a fat left tail produces a smaller Sortino even at the same mean return.